In this blog post, we’ll demonstrate how to leverage market research to create a retail pricing strategy that works for your business.

 Channel-based pricing:

 Channel-based pricing is when a retailer sets different prices for the same product depending on what channel it is sold through.
-For example, if a business sells a product through both brick-and-mortar stores and an online store/e-commerce (such as Amazon), it may set different prices for each channel.
+For example, if a business sells a product through both brick-and-mortar stores and online stores/e-commerce sites (such as Amazon), it may opt to set different prices for each channel.

-This type of pricing strategy creates a competitive advantage by allowing businesses to set prices based on market conditions and customer demand for each channel, which might differ drastically.
+This type of pricing strategy creates a competitive advantage by allowing businesses to set prices based on market conditions and customer demand for each channel.
 It’s also effective in maintaining healthy profit margins by pricing products higher through channels that require more expensive resources (i.e. store staffing, building electricity, or shipping costs).

 Keystone pricing:

-Keystone pricing is when a retailer sets the price of their product twice as high as the cost of their wholesale price/production.
+Keystone pricing is when a retailer sets the price of their product twice as high as the cost of their wholesale price/production creating a 100% markup.
 This type of pricing strategy is often used by businesses that need to meet a certain level of earnings in order to remain profitable.
-It can also be used to price items in order to remain competitive with similar products on the market - even if they don’t require that high of a price.
+It can also be used to price items in order to remain competitive with similar products on the market - even if the business doesn't require that high of a price.

-This pricing strategy can even be paired with discount pricing down the road if profit margins allow.
+This pricing strategy can even be strategically paired with discount pricing down the road, if profit margins allow.

 Charm pricing: